Work Experience for Medical and Dental Schools

 Encouraged to show an awareness of the healthcare system in the UK and the nature of the medical training in your personal statement.
 The university acknowledges that work experience opportunities will vary for individuals.

-Dundee – gateway year
+Dundee – standard entry and gateway year

 This will be discussed at interview.